Republic of the Congo: Economy

 The economy is a mixture of village agriculture and handicrafts, an industrial sector based mainly on petroleum, support services, and a government characterized by budget problems and "overstaffing".
 Petroleum extraction has supplanted forestry as the mainstay of the economy.
 In 2008, the oil sector accounted for 65% of the GDP, 85% of government revenue, and 92% of exports.
 The country has untapped mineral wealth.

 In the 1980s, rising oil revenues enabled the government to finance larger-scale development projects.
 GDP grew an average of 5% annually.
 The government has mortgaged a portion of its petroleum earnings, contributing to a "shortage of revenues".
 On 12 January 1994, the devaluation of Franc Zone currencies by 50% resulted in an inflation of 46% in 1994, and inflation has subsided since.

+Between 1994 and 1996, the economy underwent a difficult transition.
+The Congo took a number of measures to liberalize its economy, including reforming the tax, investment, labor, timber, and hydrocarbon codes.
+In 2002–03, Congo privatized banks, telecommunications, and transportation monopolies, to help improve and unreliable infrastructure.
+By the end of 1996 Congo had made progress in various areas targeted for reform.
+It made great strides toward macroeconomic stabilization through improving public finances and restructuring external debt.
+This change was accompanied by improvements in the structure of expenditures, with a reduction in personnel expenditures.
+Before June 1997, Congo and the United States ratified a bilateral investment treaty designed to facilitate and protect foreign investment.
+The country also adopted a new investment code intended to attract foreign capital.
+Despite these success, Congo's investment climate has challenges, offering few meaningful incentives for new investors.